How to Plan The Perfect Peru Family Vacation in 2025

 Peru Family Vacation Itinerary (14 Days in Peru)

-For our family trip to Peru, I built the itinerary around activities at the start and beach time at the end because after all the hiking, sightseeing, and early mornings, everyone appreciates a few relaxing days in a nice beach resort.
+For our family trip to Peru, I built the itinerary around iconic activities at the start and some relaxing time at the end because after all the hiking, sightseeing, and early mornings, everyone appreciates a few easy going days in a nice beach resort.

 Our 14-Day Peru Family Itinerary: